xevo/xls2csv/README.md

     excel2csv --file file.xlsx --sheet 2

 You do not have to pass the --file and --output option keys.
 The first non-keyed option will be used as the filename, and the second non-keyed option will be the output.
-Other keyed option can still be passed in:
+Other keyed options can still be passed in:

     excel2csv file.xlsx file.csv --trim